-For the first 3 tips, check out 12 Must-Know Tips and Tricks to Conquer Email Marketing for Your E-Commerce Business, Part 1.
+For the first three tips, check out 12 Must-Know Tricks to Conquer Email Marketing for Your E-Commerce Business, Part 1.

 4. How to Maintain A Healthy Email Database For Your Online Business

 Like everything else, your mailing list needs care and attention.
 An active mailing list is a sure way to bring better engagement, boost your online sales, and deliver fewer bounces and unsubscribes.
 So, what can you do to help your email database stay healthy?

 Simply put, a bounce is an email that failed to reach the recipient.
 A soft bounce usually shows a temporary issue, such as a full inbox, while a hard bounce is a permanent one.
 If you get a hard bounce, remove the contact immediately from your mailing list because either the email address or the domain name does not exist.

 Deliverability is critical for your email marketing success.
 If you keep deploying emails to inactive or even non-existing email addresses, you will eventually damage your sending reputation.
 Poor reputation increases the likelihood of your emails being considered spam by ISPs and thus sent straight to the junk folder.

 For example, if your subscribers have not opened a single email in the last six months, consider them disengaged.
 You could create a re-engagement campaign, and if it fails to convert the inactive recipients, remove them from your list.
 When we are talking about databases, it is definitely better to go for quality rather than quantity.

 Regular Email Deployments

 It is vital to email your subscribers regularly.
 It’s good for your brand and reputation, as your readers will see your emails in the inbox, but also it is an excellent technique to keep your list clean and active.
 Each campaign will show you the most recent bounces, and throughout a set period, you will accumulate a good amount of data to make those decisions about active or inactive subscribers.